alexkohler/prealloc/README.md

 - Configuration on whether or not to run on test files
 - Support for embedded ifs (currently, prealloc will only find breaks/returns/continues/gotos if they are in a single if block, I'd like to expand this to supporting multiple if blocks in the future).
-- supporting toggling of `build.Context.UseAllFiles` may be useful for some.
 - Globbing support (e.g. prealloc *.go)